Positive Money

-Positive Money UK is a not-for-profit advocacy group based in London and Brussels.
-Positive Money's mission is to promote a fair, democratic and sustainable economy through reforms of central banks and alternative monetary policy.
-Its current executive director is geophysicist Fran Boait.
+Positive Money UK is a not-for-profit advocacy group based in London and Brussels that campaigns for monetary reform.
+Founded in 2010, the organization promotes central bank reforms and alternative monetary policy, with a focus on what it terms "sovereign money" systems.

 History

-Positive Money was founded in London by Ben Dyson in 2010 as a response to global financial crisis.
-In its early years, Positive Money focused its efforts in advocating for a fundamental reform of the United Kingdom's monetary system ("sovereign money system") and in raising awareness on the fact that the money creation process is mainly steered by the banking sector.
+Positive Money was founded in London by Ben Dyson in 2010 as a response to the 2008 financial crisis.
+In its early years, Positive Money focused its efforts in advocating for a fundamental reform of the United Kingdom's monetary system, focusing on how money is created in the economy.

+Early work centered on education about fractional-reserve banking and disconnecting private banks from money creation.
+Dyson criticized the banking sector's role in housing unaffordability, with financial instability leading to inequality.

-In 2013, Fran Boait became executive director of Positive money.
-Under Boait's leadership, the organisation somehow broadened its scope and diversified its range of proposals, by including more pragmatic steps such as digital currency, and various forms of monetary financing proposals such as "People's QE" or "helicopter money", and "green quantitative easing".
+In 2013, Fran Boait became executive director, marking a significant shift in the organisation's approach.
+Under Boait's leadership, Positive Money broadened its scope beyond fundamental monetary reform to include pragmatic policy proposals.
+These include advocacy for digital currencies, monetary financing proposals such as "People's Quantitative Easing" and "helicopter money", and environmental use of monetary policy through "green quantitative easing".

+Positive Money stated that QE was ineffective in boosting GDP.
 Positive Money also adopted new tactics such as rallies in front of the Bank of England and petitioning.
 In 2013, Positive Money initiated the International Movement for Monetary Reform, a worldwide network of likeminded organisations.